Renishaw reduces machining time for aerospace impeller manufacturer

 To help maintain accuracy in the machining process, Honeywell turned to global engineering company Renishaw to supply a RMP600 high-accuracy machine tool probing system and Productivity+™ PC-based inspection software for machining centres.
 The technology allows Honeywell to take measurements prior to machining and detect any axial displacement early in the process.

 Honeywell conducts its impeller machining process at its manufacturing plant in Chihuahua, Mexico.
 Grinding, milling, turning and drilling processes are all carried out regularly and the facility is equipped with the latest machinery.

-At the end of the first cycle of Honeywell's impeller production process, the company turned to Renishaw to purchase an RMP600 high-accuracy touch probe with radio signal transmission.
-This offers all the benefits of automated job set-up and had the capacity to measure the geometry of complex 3D parts, such as Honeywell's impellers.
+“After exploring our options, we decided to purchase an RMP600 machine tool probe with radio signal transmission.
+This offered all the benefits of automated job set-up and had the capacity to measure the geometry of complex 3D parts, such as our impellers.”

-"Since we started using the RMP600 and Productivity+, we have had no discrepancies, scrap or faults in production,” commented Luis Adrian Gallegos, Manufacturing Engineer at Honeywell.
-“The software helps perform control tasks during the machining process, such as monitoring the status of the tool, updating the tool measurement or altering the adaptive machining, depending on the results gathered by the probe.”
+“Since we started using the RMP600 touch-probe and Productivity+ inspection software, we have had no discrepancies, scrap or faults in production”, said Gallegos.
+“The software helps perform control tasks during the machining process, such as monitoring the status of the tool, updating the tool measurement and adaptive machining, depending on the results gathered by the probe.”

 “With the help of the Renishaw probe and software, Honeywell can be sure that the machining process will run as expected.
 Before the new technology was introduced, the machine operator would fit the part, set the gauge and state the diameter and the faces.
 If any of this information was missed, inaccurate, or if the fixture was damaged, the final product would not be suitable.
 Now, we can nip any defects in the bud by detecting them in advance.